michal-bures/konkr_data/ai-chatter/default.md

 - Wow!
 You must really want the other guy to win.
 - Wow!
 How stupid of you.
 - You're making a mistake here!
+- Oh, you have got to be kidding me...
+- You sure I'm the one you want to be fighting right now?
+- Well that was dumb.
+- Seriously?
+This is when you choose to attack me?

 > invaded, suffered major damage, stronger, angry reaction
 - Ohh!
 Ok, let's dance!